FullByte/FullByte.github.io/docs/games/boardgames/chessacre/index.md

 Chessacre is a chess variant in which figures may gain abilities and new figures can be recruited for credits.
 Credits are earned during the game for various actions.
 Each turn a player has 3 actions to recruit or move figures.
-Roll three dice to determine which figures can be moved, select one and move this figure acording to regluar chess rules.
+Roll three dice to determine which figures can be moved, select one and move this figure according to regluar chess rules.
 Spend credits to recruit new figures and place them at the end of the board in the recruitment zone.
 New figures can only move into their quarter.
 Killing an enemy enables the protect ability.